-- 3. APSC Materials for Review and Pre-Meetings: Prior to the hearing, APSC will receive a copy of the student's academic file, including any disciplinary documents, and in professionalism conduct referral cases a copy of the full investigation file, including findings of fact provided to the student.
+- 3. APSC Materials for Review and Pre-Meetings: Prior to the hearing, APSC will receive a copy of the student's academic file, including any disciplinary documents.
 Additionally, the student may submit a written statement for APSC's review and may submit written statements from others which have information relevant to the proceeding.
 The APSC Chair shall determine whether any such statements are or are not relevant to the proceeding.
 Prior to the hearing, APSC may, but is not required to, meet to discuss the matter, and may request additional information from the administration, members of the faculty or the student, prior to the hearing. - 4.
-Professionalism Findings of Fact & Investigation Process Review: In cases of unprofessional conduct, the investigator assigned to the matter under the CHSU Professionalism and Student Conduct Policy is the finder of fact.
-APSC's role is to review the investigation process to ensure it was thorough and unbiased.
-If APSC finds that the investigation process was incomplete or subject to inappropriate bias, it may remand the matter to the College Student Affairs Dean for further appropriate action before convening a hearing. - 5.
-Appearance at Hearing: Support Representative: Students are required to attend the APSC hearing in-person unless they are on an IPPE or APPE at a substantial distance from campus, in which case remote conference technology may be used to attend the hearing.
+Appearance at Hearing: Support Representative: Students are required to attend the APSC hearing inperson unless they are on an IPPE or APPE at a substantial distance from campus, in which case remote conference technology may be used to attend the hearing.
 The student may bring a faculty mentor/advisor or other support representative to the APSC hearing.
 The support representative may not participate directly in the hearing, even if that person is a lawyer.
-Support representatives may not disrupt the hearing; if disruption occurs or attempts to directly participate are made, the APSC Chair may ask the support representative to leave. - 6.
+Support representatives may not disrupt the hearing; if a disruption occurs or attempts to directly participate are made, the APSC Chair will dismiss the support representative from the meeting. - 5.
 APSC Deliberation & Recommendation: After the student is excused from the hearing, APSC will discuss the case and vote on a recommendation to be submitted to the Dean (or Dean's designee).
 Recommendations are determined by a majority vote of the APSC members attending the hearing.
-If more time is needed, APSC may choose to continue deliberations to another meeting time without notice to the student. - 7.
-Basis for Dismissal: The APSC may determine that a dismissal is warranted when there is (a) a failure to meet the requirements for academic progression or graduation from the program; (b) failure to meet the terms of a prior remediation plan or APP; (c) an unapproved absence of a full semester or longer; (d) severe or pervasive unprofessionalism; or (e) any other circumstance that calls into serious question the student's ability to graduate or practice pharmacy. - 8.
-Notice to Student of Final Decision: Upon receipt of APSC's recommendation, the Dean (or Dean's designee) will review the recommendation and prepare a written final decision.
-A copy of the decision will be placed in the student's file, and a copy provided to the Registrar, College Student Affairs Dean and Provost (or designee).
-The final decision may be considered in the issuance of letters of recommendation. - 9.
-Appeal Rights: The student may appeal the final decision to the Provost in writing via email within five (5) business days from the date of the final decision.
+If more time is needed, APSC may choose to continue deliberations to another meeting time without notice to the student. - 6.
+Basis for Dismissal: The APSC may determine that dismissal is warranted when there is (a) a failure to meet the requirements for academic progression or graduation from the program; (b) failure to meet the terms of a prior remediation plan or APP; or (e) any other circumstance that calls into serious question the student's ability to graduate or practice pharmacy. - 7.
+Notice to Student of Final Decision: Upon receipt of APSC's recommendation, the Dean (or Dean's

+- designee) will review the recommendation and prepare a written final decision.
+All academic decisions made by the Dean's office is final.
+A copy of the decision will be placed in the student's file, and a copy provided to the College Student Affairs Dean, College Academic Affairs Dean, and Chair of APSC.
+In cases involving the dismissal of the student, copies will be sent to the Registrar, Financial Aid Office, and the Provost.
+The final decision may be considered in the issuance of letters of recommendation. - 8.
+Appeal Rights: The student may appeal the final decision of dismissal only to the Provost in writing via email within five (5) business days from the date of the final decision.
 The written appeal must state the basis for why a different decision is appropriate.
 In the event the Provost has a conflict of interest, the appeal shall be to the President.
 The written decision on the appeal request shall be issued in writing to the student, generally within fifteen (15) business days from the date the appeal is received.
+The decision of the Provost or President after review of the appeal will be final.